 |Personal & Social Education||1||1||1|

-In year 9 students will be asked to select their options for their GCSEs.
-You can download a copy of this booklet in pdf format which features details of all of the available courses including the exam boards used, an explanation of the nature of the final assessment and subject content.
-Complete the form at the back of this booklet and return it to your form tutor by 9 AM, MONDAY 7th MARCH at the latest.
+In year 9 students select their GCSE options.
+You can download a copy of this booklet which features details of all of the available courses including the exam boards used, an explanation of the nature of the final assessment and subject content.

 The Key Stage 4 Curriculum for Years 10 and 11